Marilyn Monroe: 1926–1943: Childhood and first marriage

 Following the divorce, Gladys worked as a film negative cutter at Consolidated Film Industries.
 In 1924, she married Martin Edward Mortensen, but the union lasted only a few months, although they did not legally divorce until four years later.
-Gladys named Mortensen (misspelled Mortenson) as Monroe's father in the birth certificate, but most of Monroe's biographers agree that this was unlikely as their separation had taken place well before she became pregnant.
-According to biographers Fred Guiles and Lois Banner, her father was likely Charles Stanley Gifford, Gladys's superior at RKO Studios, with whom she had an affair in 1925.
-This was supported by a comparison conducted in 2022 between Monroe's DNA and that of one of Gifford's descendants.
+Gladys named Mortensen (misspelled "Mortenson") as Monroe's father in the birth certificate, but most of Monroe's biographers agree that this was unlikely as their separation had taken place well before she became pregnant.
+Biographers Fred Guiles and Lois Banner suggested Monroe's father was likely Charles Stanley Gifford, Gladys's superior at RKO Studios, with whom she had an affair in 1925.
+This was confirmed by a comparison conducted in 2022 between Monroe's DNA and that of one of Gifford's descendants.